aosabook/500lines/dagoba/chapter.md

 }
 ```

 See those underscores?
 We use those to label params that won't be used in our function.
-Most other pipetypes will use all three params.
-(We really only did this here to make the comments line up nicely.)
+Most other pipetypes will use all three parameters, and have all three parameter names.
+This allows us to distinguish at a glance which parameters a particular pipetype relies on [footnote: Actually, we only used this underscore technique here to make the comments line up nicely.
+No, seriously.
+If code is to be written primarily for humans and only incidentally for machines, then it immediately follows that our primary concern should be making our code pretty.].

 #### Vertex